There are some problems in google search finding us. We are working on fixing that.

 At this stage of the war, the Office of Strategic Services Assessment Unit has not yet been established, and recruitment into the organisation is carried out without regard to future assignments.
 Goodfellow is a particularly prolific recruiter, although the exact number of individuals he brings into the agency remains unknown.

+Henceforth, it is no longer authorised to operate within the Western Hemisphere, and the Operational Groups are placed under the direct control of Theatre Commanders whilst deployed.
 The Operational Groups are separated from the Special Operations Branch and granted independent status within the Office of Strategic Services, forming the newly established Operational Group Command.
 It is important to note that the abbreviations “OG” and “OGs” refer to two distinct entities: OGs denote the individual Operational Groups, whereas OG refers to their overall command structure.

 By 1943, Donovan’s relations with British officials have become increasingly strained, owing to turf wars, strategic and tactical disagreements, stark differences in style and temperament, and divergent visions of the post-war world.
 British officers disparagingly describe the Office of Strategic Services’s methods as resembling a game of “cowboys and red Indians.”
 Furthermore, while Britain seeks to preserve its empire, Donovan views imperial structures, at least in certain instances, as obstacles to democracy and economic development.